The Effective Teacher

 You do not need to be friends with your colleagues.
 Sometimes there will be staff you work with that have the same outlook on life as you and are a breeze to work with.
 But most staff will not be like that.
 They may seem old and boring or young and foolish.
 They may be very selfish or unable to see both sides of a story.
 Sometimes it is better to just take a step back and leave things well alone.
 But getting wound up and angry can cause sleepless nights.
 Letting someone have their own way doesn’t mean you are giving in.
 Often you can just work round them and get the job done.
 But conflict just leads to tension and in a job like teaching you need to manage stress as well as you can.

 Being able to manage a classroom of young people is not easy.
 They have got to know what they are doing so you will need to communicate the objective(s) of the lesson to them from the start.
-This is not easy in some subjects where there may be ongoing objectives that are always a part of your lessons.
+This is not straighforward in some subjects where there may be ongoing objectives that are always a part of your lessons.
 In skills-based subjects like English, it may be very hard to “pin-down” your objectives into words that evaluators or inspectors may like.
 A good supervisor will have some ideas on this problem.

 Your class needs to be student-friendly.
 There should be illustrations of some of the concepts you are teaching on the wall as well as examples of students’ work.

 It is a good thing to keep things moving and allow yourself time to get around the class to find out how the students are dealing with the objective(s) you have set for the lesson.
+If you get stuck in one activity and it is taking too long, move along, if not, you may lose the interest of your students.

 Before the lesson ends there should be a reflection on what has gone on in the lesson.
 If the students understood the work, they should have a lot to say to you.